seamapi/seam-pgm/README.md

 - Code to automatically run migrations in tests
 - Automatic zapatos/kysely type generation
 - Reset database and migrate scripts
+- Automatic `src/db/zapatos` which dumps the database structure
 - Automatic `src/db/structure` which dumps the database structure

 This module encapsulates all that functionality into one, easy-to-use